 What happens if your test is positive?

-It is important to identify a persistent HPV infection and visit a healthcare provider for a thorough exam to ensure the abnormalities that HPV can cause have not already occurred.
+It is important to identify a persistent (detected twice within a year) HPV infection and visit a healthcare provider for a thorough exam to ensure the abnormalities that HPV can cause have not already occurred.

 There is no current cure for HPV, but there are ways to manage and treat the negative effects of the virus.
 You can also retest at a future time to see if the virus is still present.

 If you smoke and are positive for HPV: The cancer-causing effects of an HPV infection at any body site may be enhanced.

 What should a person know about testing negative for HPV?

 If the specimen that you provided to SelfCollect tests negative for HPV, it is likely that you are not currently infected with HPV.
 However, continual sexual exposure makes periodic or frequent testing an important part of your health maintenance.
 It is also important to realize that, although rare, it is possible for tests to be negative because of sampling error or other technical complexities.